-In Qlik Sense, the binary statement loads data from another Qlik Sense app or Qlik View document, and can section access data.
+In Qlik Sense, the binary statement loads data from another Qlik Sense app, including section access data.
 It must be placed at the very beginning of the script, and only one binary statement per script is permitted.

 Binary Load vs. Partial Reload - Comparison